jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

-# Intelligent Document Processing with GenAI
+# Intelligent Document Processing with Generative AI

 🚀 Extract information from unstructured documents at scale with Amazon Bedrock